-While we previously have found convergence in results such as the background evolution and power spectra in \cite{christiansen_asevolution_2023}, we did not explore thoroughly the convergence and resolution criteria for the domain wall network.
-Indeed, for the parameter choice and simulation settings investigated, we saw good agreement in the power spectrum between the dynamic and quasi-static solvers, indicating that time-convergence of dynamics must be established using other quantities.
+While we previously found convergence in results such as the background evolution and power spectra in \cite{christiansen_asevolution_2023}, we did not explore the convergence and resolution criteria for the domain wall network thoroughly.
+For the parameter choice and simulation settings we investigated, the agreement in the power spectrum between the dynamic and quasi-static solvers was indeed good, indicating that time-convergence of dynamics must be established using other quantities.
 Furthermore, the sizes of the simulations that formed stable domain walls were large, so that a systematic exploration of the convergence of the dynamic and non-linear part of the model would have been too expensive.
 Here, we set out to more rigorously establish the physical validity and convergence of the solutions found by our code.
-We do this in section \ref{S:convergence} by considering temporal and spatial resolution separately, and constructing ideal situations that we take as representative of subsystems of the cosmological setup.
-We then move on to low resolution cosmological simulations to find results on the convergence agreeing with those of the ideal setups.
-Finally, in section \ref{S:hrsims}, we extrapolate our results to a suite of five high resolution cosmological simulations.
-We visualise the behaviour of the scalar field in animations that may be viewed at the URL: \cyan{\url{https://oyvindchristiansen.com/projects/symmetron_resolve}}.
+We do this in section \ref{S:convergence} by considering temporal and spatial resolution separately, and by constructing ideal situations that we take as representative of subsystems of the cosmological setup.
+We then move on to low-resolution cosmological simulations to find results on the convergence that agree with those of the ideal setups.
+Finally, in section \ref{S:hrsims}, we extrapolate our results to a suite of five high-resolution cosmological simulations.
+We visualise the behaviour of the scalar field in animations that we make available to the reader\footnote{\cyan{\url{https://oyvindchristiansen.com/projects/symmetron_resolve}}}.

-\subsection{Conventions}
+\section{Conventions}